xuchaoigo/LSH-clustering-by-mr/README.md

 # LSH-clustering-by-mr
 LSH clustering by map-reduce.

-On the computing cluster in Baidu, 100m samples with 100k feature dimention, could be clustered in 10hr.
+100m samples with 100k feature dimention will be clustered in 10hr on the computing cluster in Baidu.

 For more info, visit http://www.mit.edu/~andoni/LSH/